bharatsingh430/soft-nms/README.md

 2) Soft-NMS with linear weighting.
 Use flag `TEST.SOFT_NMS` 1 (this is the default option)
 3) Soft-NMS with Gaussian weighting.
 Use flag `TEST.SOFT_NMS` 2

-In addition, you can specify the sigma parameter for gaussian weighting and the threshold parameter for linear weighting.
+In addition, you can specify the sigma parameter for Gaussian weighting and the threshold parameter for linear weighting.
 Detections below 0.001 are discarded.
 For integrating soft-NMS in your code, refer to `cpu_soft_nms` function in `lib/nms/cpu_nms.pyx` and `soft_nms` wrapper function in `lib/fast_rcnn/nms_wrapper.py`.
 You can also implement your own weighting function in this file.

 For testing a model on COCO or PASCAL, use the following script